Deidamia I of Epirus

-Deidamia (in Greek Δηιδάμεια; died 300 BC) was a Princess of Epirus.
+Deidamia (in Greek Δηιδάμεια; died 300 BC) was a princess of Epirus.

 Family

 Deidamia was a daughter of Aeacides, king of Epirus and his wife, Queen Phthia, and sister of King Pyrrhus.

-While yet a girl, she was betrothed by her father to Alexander IV, the son of Roxana and Alexander the Great, and having accompanied that prince and Olympias into Macedonia, was besieged in Pydna (316 BC) together with them.
+While yet a girl, she was betrothed by her father to Alexander IV, the son of Roxana and Alexander the Great, and having accompanied that prince and Olympias into Macedonia, she was besieged in Pydna (316 BC) together with them.

 Life

 After the death of Alexander IV and Roxana in 309 BC, she was married to Demetrius Poliorcetes, at the time when the latter was endeavouring to establish his power in Greece, and thus became a bond of union between him and Pyrrhus.